Adrian Goldberg

-Adrian Goldberg (born in 1961 in Northfield, Birmingham) is an English journalist, radio and television presenter.
-He currently hosts the Byline Times Podcast and The Liquidator Podcast, a West Bromwich Albion fan podcast.
+Adrian Goldberg (born in Harborne, Birmingham) is an English journalist, radio and television presenter.
+He currently hosts the Byline Times Podcast, Where's The Money Gone? podcast about the business of football (with Charlie Methven) and The Liquidator Podcast, a West Bromwich Albion fan podcast.

 Family background

 Adrian is the son of Rudolph Goldberg, a German immigrant who fled from the Nazi regime as a 13-year-old child with his 11-year-old brother Werner, thanks to one of the last Kindertransport arranged by Sir Nicholas Winton.
 Rudolph Goldberg's parents and other relatives were killed at Auschwitz concentration camp during the Holocaust, to whom he later erected a memorial in the Jewish section at Witton Cemetery.
 After serving in the British Army in the latter part of World War II, in 1950 Rudolph Goldberg married Kitty and had four children: John, Marion, Judith and Adrian.
 The family latterly settled in Northfield, Birmingham, where Rudolph died in 2012 aged 87.